christophe-cerin/OnlineML_ESP32/ARDUINO/GHA-PCA/PCA/README.md

 ### 2- Graphs

 It is the interpretation of the graphs that will allow us to understand the structure of the analyzed data.
 This interpretation will be guided by a certain number of numerical and graphic indicators, called interpretation aids, which are there to help the user make the most accurate and objective interpretation possible.

+### 2.1- Individuals

+The graphs obtained make it possible to represent “as best as possible” the Euclidean distances between individuals measured by the metric M.